hashchange/backbone.inline.template/README.md

 Meanwhile, the `el` has morphed into a set of data attributes on the template element (`data-tag-name` etc).
 Backbone frameworks happily ignore the data attributes.
 However, they are picked up by [Backbone.Declarative.Views][Backbone.Declarative.Views], the engine behind Backbone.Inline.Template, whenever you instantiate a new view with this template.
 The `el` of the view is set up accordingly.

-##### Limitations of `updateOriginalTemplates`
+##### Limitations of `updateTemplateSource`

-The `updateOriginalTemplates` option is global.
+The `updateTemplateSource` option is global.
 If you use it, the transformation applies to all templates which are [marked for processing][selecting-templates] by Backbone.Inline.Template.
 You can't transform templates on a case-by-case basis.

 Once the template is transformed, the original template element (`<script>` or `<template>`) is updated.
 So an actual template element needs to be present in the DOM.
-With `updateOriginalTemplates`, you can't use a raw HTML string as a template (you'll get an error if you do).
+With `updateTemplateSource`, you can't use a raw HTML string as a template (you'll get an error if you do).
 Provide a node.

 ## Selecting templates for processing